Scarabol/rock-raiders-web/README.md

 - Allow raider in alarm mode to be moved by player
 - Implement clickOnly... methods for tutorials and disable all non-flashing UI elements in tutorial mode
 - Use same team for all missions and add names to raiders
-- Background music and soundtrack (needs files from ISO-File)
 - Auto switch from portrait to landscape mode in fullscreen
 - Add option to read/write savegames from URL